ericdnbn/machine_learning_water_pump_data_tanzania/README.md

 ## Data
 We have ~59,400 data from DataDriven. <br>
-Our target class (functional and non functional) has a ~60/~40 split. <br>
+Our target class (functional and non functional) has a ~60%/~40% split. <br>

 ## Preparation
-We dropped duplicate features and unnecessary features for our model.
-We also replaced null object values to 'Unknown'.<br>
+We dropped duplicate features and unnecessary features in the dataset.
+We also replaced null values with 'Unknown'.<br>

 ## EDA

 ![image](https://raw.githubusercontent.com/ericdnbn/phase_3_project/main/images/Non%20Functioning%20Pumps%20by%20Management%20Groups.png)<br>
-Here we are speculating that how a waterpoint is managed may have an impact on the percentage of failed pumps.
-VWC seems to be leading the way with almost 43% non functioning pumps at their waterpoints.<br><br>
+We speculated that the company managing a well may have an impact on the percentage of failed pumps.
+VWC seems to be leading the way with almost 43% of their wells being non functional.<br><br>

 ![image](https://raw.githubusercontent.com/ericdnbn/phase_3_project/main/images/Water%20Quantity%20Non%20Functioning%20Pumps%20.png)<br>
-Well this is very interesting.
-Dry areas have the highest amount of broken pumps, at just about 97%.
-It is also interesting that waterpoints labeled as insufficient water have the second highest rate of broken pumps.
-It seems the less water a waterpoint has, the higher the chance the pump is non functioning.<br><br>
+Dry wells have the highest percentage of non functioning wells, at just about 97%.
+It is also interesting that waterpoints labeled as insufficient water have the second highest percentage of non functional wells.
+It seems the less water a well has, the higher the chance the pump is non functional.<br><br>

 ![image](https://raw.githubusercontent.com/ericdnbn/phase_3_project/main/images/Waterpoint%20Type%20Non%20Functioning%20Pumps.png)<br>
-A single standpipe seems to be a good indicator of whether or not a pump will stop working.
-If a waterpoint has multiple standpoints, there is over a 50% chance that the pump will not be functioning.
-It would be nice if the 'Other' category could be identified to see which pumps are performing the worst.<br>
+We found that waterpoint type is a good indicator of a well's functionality.
+If a waterpoint has multiple standpumps, there is over a 50% chance that the pump will be non functional.
+In the future, we would try to identify the 'Other' category to see which pumps are performing the worst.<br>

 ## Model Selection
-We used DummyClassifier, Logistic Regression, KNN, RandomForestClassifier, and XGBoost models to find the best accurate predictions.<br><br>
+We used Dummy Classifier, Logistic Regression, K Nearest Neighbors, Random Forest Classifier, and XGBoost models to find the prediciton accuracy.<br><br>

 DummyClassifier:<br>
 Mean Train Score: 0.6157575757575758<br>
 Mean Test Score: 0.6157575757575758<br><br>